Last year, I was forced to take an impromptu vacation.

 Clientstrapping: Funding product development via client work

-I want to talk a bit about what I’ve been working on for the last two and a half years.
+I want to talk a bit about what I’ve been working on for the last few years.

-You may or may not know that I helped start a software business (RightMessage) almost exactly a year ago.
-But, unlike my first software business (Planscope), it was a totally different experience – and in the end, significantly more successful.
+You probably already know that I helped start a software business (RightMessage) in 2017.
+Unlike my first software business (Planscope), it was a totally different experience – and in the end, significantly more successful.

 With Planscope, I jumped head-first from random consulting work into software.
 I did quite a bit of traditional startup validation and built up decent interest, especially considering no one knew me at the time.